 The Lublin Arena football stadium built in 2014, seating 15,000 fans with full-size training pits, the “Globus” hall and the “Zdzisław Niedziela Sports Hall” where training events and competitions are held of the highest handball, basketball and futsal leagues, the ice hall commissioned in 2014, the footfall and speedway stadium at 4 Al. Zygmuntowskie, the indoor swimming pool at 4 Al. Zygmuntowskie, and the sport and recreation complex with an indoor swimming pool at 4 Łabędzia St.

-In 2015, the municipal sports infrastructure will be expanded by the commissioning of a 50-metre Olympic swimming pool with an AQUA PARK, which will become the training centre for Lublin’s swimming clubs.
-In addition, the upgrading of an athletic stadium will also start this year.
-Those strategically important development projects for the purposes of competitive sports will meet European standards.
+In 2015, the municipal sports infrastructure was expanded by the commissioning of a 50-metre Olympic swimming pool with an AQUA PARK, which became the training centre for Lublin’s swimming clubs.
+In addition, the upgrading of an athletic stadium was finished in 2017.
+Those strategically important development projects for the purposes of competitive met European standards.